Victoria, Princess Royal, German Empress, Queen of Prussia

 Wedding of Victoria, Princess Royal and Prince Friedrich of Prussia; Credit – Wikipedia

-It was and still is, customary for the wedding to be in the bride’s home territory, but Vicky was marrying a future monarch and the wedding was therefore expected to be in Berlin, Kingdom of Prussia.
+It was and still is, customary for the wedding to be in the bride’s home territory but Vicky was marrying a future monarch and the wedding was therefore expected to be in Berlin, Kingdom of Prussia.
 However, Queen Victoria had other ideas: “The assumption of it being too much for a Prince Royal of Prussia to come over to marry the Princess Royal of Great Britain in England is too absurd, to say the least…Whatever may be the usual practice of Prussian Princes, it is not every day that one marries the eldest daughter of the Queen of England.
 The question must therefore be considered as settled and closed…” Queen Victoria got her way and the wedding was scheduled for Monday, January 25, 1858, in the Chapel Royal of St. James’ Palace in London, England, where the bride’s parents had been married.

 Eighteen carriages and 300 soldiers were in the procession for the short ride from Buckingham Palace to St. James’ Palace.
 Queen Victoria and Vicky were in the very last carriage.
 They were met at St. James’ Palace by Prince Albert and King Leopold I of the Belgians, the uncle of both Victoria and Albert.
 Vicky’s four brothers were in Highland dress and the elder two (Bertie and Alfred) preceded the Queen down the aisle.
-Vicky’s two younger brothers (Arthur and Leopold) accompanied their mother down the aisle followed by three of Vicky’s four sisters (Alice, Helena, and Louise) who were dressed in white lace over pink satin.
+Vicky’s two younger brothers (Arthur and Leopold) accompanied their mother down the aisle followed by three of Vicky’s four sisters (Alice, Helena, and Louise), were dressed in white lace over pink satin.
 Beatrice, Vicky’s youngest sibling, was left back at Buckingham Palace as she was not even a year old.
 Next came Fritz, wearing a dark blue tunic and white trousers, the uniform of the Prussian First Infantry Regiment of the Guard, accompanied by his father and his uncle Prince Albrecht.
 Finally, Vicky came down the aisle escorted by her father Prince Albert and her great-uncle King Leopold I of the Belgians.

 John Sumner, Archbishop of Canterbury, conducted the service and he was so nervous that he left out several parts of the service.
 However, Queen Victoria was pleased that both “Vicky and Fritz spoke plainly,” as she wrote in her journal.
-The service was concluded with George Friedrich Handel’s Hallelujah Chorus and then Vicky and Fritz led the recessional to The Wedding March by Felix Mendelssohn, the first time it was used in a wedding.
-Thereafter it became a popular wedding recessional.
+The service was concluded with George Friedrich Handel’s Hallelujah Chorus.
+Vicky and Fritz led the recessional to The Wedding March by Felix Mendelssohn, the first time it was used in a wedding.
+Thereafter, it became a popular wedding recessional.
 The music is from a suite of incidental music to Shakespeare’s play A Midsummer Night’s Dream.
 Queen Victoria loved Mendelssohn’s music and the composer often played for her when he visited Great Britain.

 Vicky and Fritz led the carriage procession back to Buckingham Palace where they appeared on the balcony with and without their parents.
 After a wedding breakfast, the newly married couple left by train for a two-day honeymoon at Windsor Castle.
 Upon arrival at Windsor, Vicky and Fritz were met by fireworks, cannons, an honor guard, and cheering crowds.
 Schoolboys from nearby Eton pulled their carriage from the train station up the hill to Windsor Castle.